Brown And Kunze Foundation

 How does Brown And Kunze Foundation spend its money?

 Brown And Kunze Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Brown And Kunze Foundation tax-deductible?